High-temperature series expansion of the dynamic Matsubara spin correlator: Introduction

-In this work we develop this extension of the HTE to the dynamic imaginary frequency (Matsubara) spin-spin correlator.
+In this work, we develop this extension of the HTE to the dynamic imaginary frequency (Matsubara) spin-spin correlator.
 We term this method dynamic HTE (Dyn-HTE).
 We lay out the general formalism and apply it to Heisenberg models with a single coupling constant $J$ and spin lengths $S\in\{1/2,1\}$.
-The coefficients for the expansion in powers of $x\equiv J/T$ (and in inverse frequency) up to order $n_{max}=12$ are precomputed exactly on all possible $\sim 10^6$ graphs and are offered for download along with powerful tools for the creation of arbitrary lattices and efficient graph embeddings \cite{bsbierski_Github_dyn-hte}.
-On the technical side Dyn-HTE hinges on the exploitation of the recently developed Kernel trick \cite{halbingerSpectralRepresentation2023} which solves the $(n+2)$-fold imaginary-time integrals (for expansion order $n$) analytically.
-Interestingly, the numerical cost for the expansion in order $n$ is only modestly increased compared to the conventional HTE for the equal-time correlator, depending on graph topology.
-In the worst case, the extra effort is by a factor of $n$.
-The high expansion orders set Dyn-HTE apart from recently developed alternative spin-diagrammatic expansions of the 1-J-irreducible part of the Matsubara correlator \cite{ruckriegel_recursive_2024,SchneiderDipolarOrdering2024} which are built on different diagrammatic schemes \cite{vaksSpinWaves1968,izyumovStatisticalMechanics1988,kriegExactRenormalization2019,tarasevychDissipativeSpin2021,gollSpinFunctional2019}.
+The coefficients for the expansion in powers of $x\equiv J/T$ up to order $n_{max}=12$ (and in inverse frequency to order $\left\lfloor n_{max}/2\right\rfloor$) are precomputed exactly in the form of rational numbers on all possible $\sim 10^6$ graphs and are offered for download along with powerful tools for the creation of arbitrary lattices and efficient graph embeddings \cite{Dyn-HTEsoftware_v1_0}.
+On the technical side Dyn-HTE hinges on the exploitation of the recently developed Kernel trick \cite{halbingerSpectralRepresentation2023} which solves the $(n+2)$-fold imaginary-time integrals (required at expansion order $n$) analytically.
+Interestingly, the numerical cost for the expansion in order $n$ is only modestly increased compared to the conventional HTE for the equal-time correlator.
+Depending on graph topology the extra effort is by a factor of $n$ in the worst case.

+For historic context, early developments of spin-diagrammatic schemes date back to the late 1960s \cite{vaksSpinWaves1968,izyumovStatisticalMechanics1988} where the Wick theorem was generalized for spin operators, see also Ref.~\cite{gollSpinFunctional2019} for a modern recursive formulation.
+Recently, these ideas have partially been revived in the development of a functional-renormalization group approach for spin systems \cite{kriegExactRenormalization2019,tarasevychDissipativeSpin2021,gollSpinFunctional2019} which in principle can also be used to generate order-by-order expansions of the Matsubara correlator \cite{ruckriegel_recursive_2024}.
+However, the high expansion orders achieved by Dyn-HTE in this work have not been matched by any other approach.